#Study_Abroad

 Cost of Living CAD $600 - 800 per month.

-From the data above, it’s evident that international students planning to study in Canada must secure a student visa—either through the SDS (Student Direct Stream) or Non-SDS route.
-Applicants are required to submit English language proficiency scores from exams such as IELTS, TOEFL, or PTE, and in some cases, standardized test scores like GRE, SAT, or GMAT, depending on the level and field of study.
+To pursue higher education in Canada, international students are required to obtain a student visa—either through the SDS (Student Direct Stream) or Non-SDS route.
+Applicants must also submit English language proficiency test scores such as IELTS, TOEFL, or PTE, along with standardized test scores like GRE, SAT, or GMAT, depending on the program and level of study.

 Top 12 Benefits of Studying in Canada